Leadership

 Technical Director

-Daniel serves as the Technical Director for the Fixed Wing, Software and Cybersecurity, and Reliability/Logistics product areas at MERC.
-He supervises a team of 120+ engineers, scientists, and analysts in supporting the Department of Defense and commercial customers.
+Daniel serves as the Technical Director for the Aircraft product areas.
+He supervises a diverse team of engineers and scientists who support the Department of Defense and commercial customers.
 He serves on the board of the Central Georgia Chapter of NDIA and volunteers with local schools advocating for STEM education.

 Daniel graduated from Mercer University with a bachelor’s degree in mechanical engineering in 2003 and a master’s degree in mechanical engineering in 2019.
 He began his engineering career at MERC in 2002 as an engineering intern before taking a full-time engineering role in 2003.
-Daniel has spent the majority of his career supporting aircraft structural and mechanical system development and weapon systems integrity programs (MIL-STD-1530D and 1798C), airworthiness and system safety programs (MIL-HDBK-516C and MIL-STD-882E), and flight instrumentation development.
-His experience covers a variety of aircraft, including the E-8 Joint STARS (JSTARS), C-130 (including SOF variants), F-15, H-60, UH-1, P-8A, and C-5 aircraft.
-Daniel co-authored the AC-130W Gun Boot Analysis and Design presentation at the 2011 Aircraft Structural Integrity Program (ASIP) Conference and authored a C-130 Force Structural Maintenance Plan (FSMP) revision presentation at the 2012 ASIP Conference.
+Daniel has spent the majority of his career supporting aircraft structural and mechanical system development and weapon systems integrity programs, airworthiness and system safety programs, and flight instrumentation development.
+His experience covers a variety of aircraft, including the KC-135, C-130, F-15, H-60, UH-1, P-8A, and C-5 aircraft.
+Daniel has authored or co-authored several presentations and articles for the Aircraft Structural Integrity Program (ASIP) Conference and Aircraft Airworthiness and Sustainment Conference.

 Mr. Gerry Ringe